Prescribing Rules and Guidelines

 - Required continuing medical education on opioid prescribing.

-There are some differing requirements between Washington Medical Commission and the Board of Osteopathic Medicine and Surgery rulemaking.
-Prescribing clinicians are advised to review this Table of Differences from the Department of Health to understand the difference between professions.
+Prescribing clinicians are advised to review this table of differences from the Department of Health to understand the differing requirements between Medical Commission and osteopathic board rulemaking.

 Preparing for New Opioid Prescribing Rules